Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 Relative political stability since then, and exploitation of hydrocarbons, have helped the economy recover although there remains a considerable gap between rich and poor.

 Congo-Brazzaville lies along the Equator.
 The capital, Brazzaville on the Congo River, is immediately across from Kinshasa, the capital of Congo (Kinshasa).

-It only has a short coastline on the Atlantic Ocean.
-The southwest comprises a narrow coastal plain whilst the interior consists of a central plateau between two basins to the south and north.
+The country only has a short coastline on the Atlantic Ocean.
+The southwest comprises a narrow coastal plain overlying the Congo Basin whilst the interior is a central plateau between two older basins to the south and north.

-Shallow water production began in 1972 and rose to a peak in 1999 but is now in decline.
-New deep water developments began to come onstream in 2008.
+Shallow water production from the basin began in 1972 and rose to a peak in 1999 but is now in decline.
+New deep water developments then began to come onstream from 2008.
 Several fields have been developed although results have been mixed.

 Gas production, which has been minimal, is forecast to grow by Globalshift as new infrastructure, and perhaps later an LNG plant, are installed to reduce flaring.

 Land area (sq kms)

 Gas prod (bcm/yr)